Case Study 1 – Bank Lobby Renovations

 Case Study 3 – Public Library

 This project was the installation of a mechanical unit at the public library in a major city in the State of Connecticut.
-Connections supporting the unit disturbed the existing fireproofing.
-The damage to the existing fireproofing had to be repaired.
+Connections supporting the unit disturbed the existing fireproofing and the damage to the existing fireproofing had to be repaired.

 The repair work as described translated into a day rate of $1,650.00 plus tax.
 An option that was not available at the time was the Universal Fireproofing Patch.
 The material cost would have been $190.00 and using the same number of man hours (16) the labor cost would have been $720.00, for a total direct patch cost of $910.00 plus tax.
 There would be no additional overhead as they were on-site already and could have made better use of field labor hours for additional savings.